ScreenShottr/Screenshottr-Web/README.md

 Requirements
 -----------

-ScreenShottr Requires the following to work correctly
+Dillinger uses a number of open source projects to work properly:

 * PHP 5.4 or higher
 * PHP MCrypt